cvitter/Riak-TS-Data-Modeling/Selecting A Partition Key.md

 ## Optimizing Partition Keys for Write Performance

-The choice of partition key affects Riak TS's write performance in the same way that the key affects the distribution of data around a cluster.
-Riak TS distributes the data and the write workload around a cluster using the partition key.
-In a high write workload environment the choice of partition key can be a significant factor in determining how many writes per second a cluster can sustain.
-Consider again the example table that we created in the [Data Modeling Basics](Data Modeling Basics.md) section with the following primary key:
+The choice of partition key directly affects Riak TS's write performance and it is important to design partition keys that allow writes to be distributed evenly across all of the cluster's nodes to maximize performance.
+In this section we are going to talk about things to consider when designing partition keys that will help you limit performance bottle necks.
+Let's start by taking another look at the example table that we created in the [Data Modeling Basics](Data Modeling Basics.md) section with the following primary key:

 ```
 	PRIMARY KEY (